Cohomology of Quaternionic Foliations and Orbifolds: Basic cohomology of transversely quaternionic K a hler foliations

-At the beginning we formulate and provide the proofs of some important technical results for foliated manifolds which are foliated counterparts of well-known theorems for Riemannian manifolds.
-Let $(M,\mathcal{F})$ be a compact Riemannian foliated manifold.
-Assume that \begin{enumerate}[1)] \item its foliated normal bundle $(N(M,\mathcal{F}),\mathcal{F}_N)$ admits a reduction to a connected subgroup $G$ of $O(q)$, \item the corresponding foliated $G$-reduction $B((M,\mathcal{F}),G,\mathcal{F}_G)$ of the foliated frame bundle $L((M,\mathcal{F}),\mathcal{F}_L)$ admits a foliated connection without torsion.
-This condition is equivalent to the vanishing of the structure tensor of $B((M,\mathcal{F}),\mathcal{F}_G)$, cf. \cite{wo-b}. \end{enumerate}
+In what follows, we shall use the theory of foliated $ G$-structures.
+For a reader unfamiliar with the topic, we summarized the basics of the theory in Appendix C. Let $(M,\mathcal{F})$ be a compact Riemannian foliated manifold.
+Assume that \begin{enumerate}[1)] \item its foliated normal bundle $(N(M,\mathcal{F}),\mathcal{F}_N)$ admits a reduction to a connected subgroup $G$ of $O(q)$, \item the corresponding foliated $G$-reduction $B(M,G;\mathcal{F})$ of the foliated frame bundle $L(M,\mathcal{F}_L)$ admits a foliated connection without torsion.
+This condition is equivalent to the vanishing of the structure tensor of $B(M, G;\mathcal{F})$, cf. \cite{wo-b}. \end{enumerate}

 These two foliated conditions correspond to the following transverse ones: \begin{enumerate}[1')] \item the tangent bundle of the transverse manifold $N_\mathcal{U}$ admits a reduction to a connected subgroup $G$ of $O(q)$, \item the corresponding $G$-reduction $B(N_\mathcal{U},G)$ of the frame bundle $L(N_\mathcal{U})$ is holonomy invariant, i.e., $\mathcal{H}_\mathcal{U}$-invariant, and admits a connection without torsion.
 This condition is equivalent to the vanishing of the structure tensor of the $G$-structure.
 Since a $G$-connection without torsion is unique, it is $\mathcal{H}_\mathcal{U}$-invariant, cf. \cite{fuji, wo-b}. \end{enumerate}